zakharb/SysloGen/README.md

 ## Info
 </a>

-> The Software is designed to generate a messages from File
+> Syslogen generate a messages from file and
-> and to send them to external Syslog server
+> send them to external Syslog server
-> It uses Log example file,
-> read random message from this file and generate new one

 <a name="info"/>